MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-opsdb.md

 - Microsoft Monitoring Agent (HealthService)
 - System Center Management Configuration (cshost)

-### Backup the Operational database on the old SQL Server instance
+### Back up the Operational database on the old SQL Server instance

 1. On the original SQL Server instance hosting the operational database, use Microsoft SQL Server Management Studio to create a full backup of the database.
 The default name is OperationsManager.